Skip to content

 Troubleshoot issues

-The following are some of the troubleshooting steps that you may take to resolve issues.
+The following are some troubleshooting steps that you may take to resolve issues.

 1. Ensure that your external service is up and running and that there are no connectivity issues.